wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/control-system-basics.rst

 Control systems are all around us and we interact with them daily.
 A small list of ones you may have seen includes heaters and air conditioners with thermostats, cruise control and the anti-lock braking system (ABS) on automobiles, and fan speed modulation on modern laptops.
 Control systems monitor or control the behavior of systems like these and may consist of humans controlling them directly (manual control), or of only machines (automatic control).

-The thing that is common to all of these things: They all have a mechanism which does useful work, but cannot be *directly* commanded to the state that is desired.
+All of these examples have a mechanism which does useful work, but cannot be *directly* commanded to the state that is desired.

 For example, an air conditioner's fans and compressor have no mechanical or electrical input where the user specifies a temperature.
 Rather, some additional mechanism must compare the current air temperature to some sepoint, and choose how to cycle the compressor and fans on and off to achieve that temperature.